|CLAT 2021||Application Form||Eligibility||Books||Syllabus||Sample Papers|

 What’s New in CLAT 2021?

-The complete details of the CLAT 2021 exam pattern are expected to be intimated through the website consortiumofnlus.ac.in in due course of time.
-However, based on the last year exam pattern, subtle changes were made to the pattern of the exam for admissions to both UG and PG courses.
+The complete details of the CLAT 2021 exam pattern are intimated through the website consortiumofnlus.ac.in.
+However, based on the notification and the history of the exam, subtle changes are there in the exam.
 Check out the key changes below.

-- The number of questions was reduced from 200 to 150 for CLAT UG Admission test.
+- Last year the number of questions was reduced from 200 to 150 for CLAT UG Admission test.

-- The number of questions was reduced from 200 to 120 for CLAT PG Admission test.
+- The number of questions was reduced from 120 to 102 for the CLAT PG Admission test.

 - CLAT UG Admission test paper was based on five subjects viz.
 English Language, Current Affairs including General Knowledge, Legal Reasoning, Logical Reasoning, and Quantitative Techniques.